Welcome, party people, to the biggest bash this side of the bayou! It’s time to get your groove on.

 Every spring, the fun and excitement of The Big Easy makes its way to Universal Orlando Resort for Mardi Gras – an authentic celebration that completely transforms Universal Studios Florida into a family-friendly version of the famed New Orleans street party.

-You’ve just found the world’s most popular insider’s guide to this event – and our page now includes our “Best of Mardi Gras″ video (found at the end) and over 200 images from last year’s event.
+You’ve just found the world’s most popular insider’s guide to this event – and our page now includes our multiple videos and over 200 images from this year’s event.

 Concerned about the weather?
 Check out our Orlando weather page to learn more (that link will open in a new window for your convenience).